biobakery/maaslin/README.md

 installing SflE, download or move the complete maaslin directory into `sfle/input`.
 After setting up, one places all maaslin input files in `sfle/input/maaslin/input`.
-To run the automated pipeline and analyze all files in the `sfle/input/maaslin/input directory type scons output/maaslin in a terminal in the sfle directory`.
+To run the automated pipeline and analyze all files in the `sfle/input/maaslin/input` directory, type: `scons output/maaslin` in a terminal in the sfle directory.
 This will produce output in the `sfle/output/maaslin` directory.

 #K. Commandline Options (Modifying Process and Figures)